 Governance committee framework

-The department’s governance committee structure at 30 June 2015 includes the Executive Committee and seven supporting governance committees that provide advice and assurance to the Executive Committee.
-The performance of governance committees against their purpose, key activities and deliverables is reviewed annually by members.
+The department’s governance committee structure at 30 June 2016 includes the Executive Committee and 7 supporting governance committees that provide advice and assurance to the Executive Committee.
+A number of the committees also have an independent chair and/or members who are senior experienced professionals outside of the organisation who provide an additional level of independent oversight and advice.

 Executive Committee-provides advice to the Secretary who has overall accountability to support the Minister in delivering the department’s responsibilities and contributing to broader government priorities.
 The committee advises on the department’s strategic directions, and on significant management and investment decisions.
 It also monitors financial performance, risk and compliance standards.
 The Secretary chairs the committee which meets weekly.

-Audit Committee—reviews and gives independent advice and assurance about the appropriateness of the department’s financial and performance reporting, and systems of risk oversight, risk management, and internal control.
-This committee has 3 independent members, including Mr Mark Ridley as Chair, and meets at least quarterly.
+Audit committee-reviews and gives independent advice and assurance about the appropriateness of the department’s financial and performance reporting, and systems of risk oversight, risk management, and internal control.
+This committee has 4 independent members: Mr Mark Ridley as Chair and Ms Jenny Morison, Mr Nick Baker and Mr Andrew Dix.
+The Audit Committee meets at least quarterly.

 Customer Committee-provides advice and assurance to the Secretary and Executive Committee that customer service achieves high quality government outcomes that are consistent with best practice.
 This committee meets monthly.